turingschool/try-turing/popup-lite-brite/index.md

 ## Project Setup

 We will work off of a starter kit that has already been created.
 Click [this link to access the starter kit](https://repl.it/@turingschool/LiteBrite1#index.html) in repl.it.
 Here's how to get set up:
+1. Fork the project - this makes a copy on your account.
 1. Once you are on the site, substitute your name in for the `NAME` placeholder on line 11 of the HTML file.
 1. Click the green "Run" button at the top of the page, and you should see a mini Lite-Brite project on the right side of the page.